stratisco/runtimeArray/README.md

 ## Info
-It stores the header information before the list and then returns a pointer to teh begining of the list.
+It stores the header information before the list and then returns a pointer to the begining of the list.

 ```
 // layout